RCN-ECS/Synthesis_Workshop/README.md

 * Link to the [List of Participants](participant_list.csv)

+* For participants:
  * [Code of Conduct](code_conduct.md) Please read our Code of Conduct prior to coming to the meeting.
+ * [Travel Information](travel_info.md) and information on reimbursements (save your receipts, no per-diems)
  * Alcohol policy: Shoals does not sell alcohol, however you can bring your own.
 We'll try to organize something more formal as the date approaches.

  # Goals of the Synthesis Workshop